The keto flu describes a set of symptoms some people may experience when starting a ketogenic diet.

 The diet is very low in carbohydrates, high in fat and moderate in protein.

 While the diet is considered safe for most people, it’s associated with some unpleasant side effects.
+Some followers of the diet refer to this as the “keto flu” or “carb flu.”

 This article investigates what the keto flu is, why it happens and how to ease its symptoms.